 BMI 50-59: 6 weeks (including 2 days clear liquids)

 BMI 60+: 8 weeks (including 2 days clear liquids)

 Each patient with a BMI 33 and above will be placed on a meal plan consisting of 2-3 protein shakes a day and two meals with 4-7 ounces of lean protein and unlimited non-starchy vegetables.

-- Protein needs to be considered lean and/or have very little visible fat
+- Protein needs to be considered lean and/or has very little visible fat.

 - Approved to have up to ½ cup berries or ½ banana a day.
 No additional fruit.